-In a wok on medium high heat, combine oil, chilies (in my case, Sriracha hot sauce) and peppercorns.
-Cook until pepper is sizzling; add potatoes.
+In a wok on medium high heat, combine oil, ginger, garlic, chilies and peppercorns.
+Heat until aromatic (30 seconds), then add potatoes.
 Stir fry for about 4 minutes, then add sugar and vinegar.

 Stir fry until potatoes are al dente, then add salt to taste.

 Serve hot and enjoy.